UNCOMPROMISED · TRAVEL INTELLIGENCE FOUR‑PROGRAM TERMINAL UPDATED 11 JUL 2026

 Earning requirements: nights, points, and the routes in

-The three programs have meaningfully different earning rules.
+The programs have meaningfully different earning rules.
 The headline night requirements are deceptive on their own — the alternative paths (base points, credit-card spend credits, status match) often matter more than the night threshold for the typical traveller.

+Look above at the ease-of-entry grid for the composite view.
 The honest takeaway: Hilton Diamond is the easiest top tier to obtain in 2026 — the Hilton Aspire American Express card delivers instant Diamond as a card benefit, the threshold dropped to 50 nights, and Hilton runs periodic public status-match offers for elites of other programs.
 Hyatt is the hardest, with no instant credit-card top-tier path and no public status match.
 Marriott sits in the middle: Titanium requires 75 actual qualifying nights with no credit-card shortcut to the top tier, but the Brilliant + Business Amex combination delivers 40 elite night credits per calendar year as a starting position.
-Note that Hilton's new Diamond Reserve sits above Diamond and is where Hilton's first genuinely confirmable suite upgrade now lives — relevant if confirmable upgrades are your priority and you can clear 80 nights with the spend.
+IHG occupies its own corner — the only one of the four you can reach purely through card spend ($40,000 on the Premier card), but with no public status match and no lifetime protection, so it resets every year.

 The benefit comparison: what each delivers daily

 Status benefits matter most when they fire reliably.
-The variance between marketed benefits and lived experience differs significantly across the three programs.
+The variance between marketed benefits and lived experience differs significantly across the programs.

 The breakfast benefit: where each program lands

-The breakfast benefit is the most-discussed daily perk across the three programs because it fires every day of every stay and the variance between programs is large.
+The breakfast benefit is the most-discussed daily perk across the programs because it fires every day of every stay and the variance between programs is large.

 Hyatt Globalist: complimentary breakfast at every brand, for the Globalist plus one adult guest and up to two children, with no folio cap.
 At Park Hyatt, Andaz, and Grand Hyatt, this means the full restaurant breakfast (often à la carte plus buffet).
 At Hyatt Regency and Hyatt Place, the standard hot breakfast in the dining room.
 At Hyatt all-inclusive properties, the breakfast is included in the package and Globalists receive additional dining and resort credit.
 This is the cleanest breakfast benefit in the major hotel programs.